andrebergvind/andrebergvind/README.md

 Using survey data, I investigated how exercise behaviour (frequency, intensity, and type) relates to cognitive outcomes such as energy, motivation, and stress reduction.

-**Objective:** Understand how students between 18 and 30 are immediately affected by physical exercise
+**Objective:** Understand how student's academic productivity levels are immediately affected by physical exercise.

 Key aspects of the analysis include:
 - Examining how exercise frequency relates to perceived productivity